 Capcom really went all out on this beat em up classic 16 bit style side scroller.
 The Punisher and Nick Fury team up to take down New York crime lord boss Kingpin using firearms such as M-16s, flamethrowers, and Ingram, and melee weapons knifes, hammers, and baseball bats, along with random drop and find weapons such as pipes and extinguishers .
 But before you get to Kingpin numerous villains and common enemies and to help get through all these enemies there are several abilities that can be utilized.
 There are a few noted differences in the two versions of the game including graphics and audio improvements along with some censorship.

 Spider-Man (2000 PSX/PC)

 The Punisher makes a cameo appearance in this game.
 He attempts to snipe Spider-Man but the wall-crawler webs up his sniper rifle's scope.
 He then tells him where to find the symbiotes.
 He is later seen playing cards with Spider-Man, Captain America and Daredevil at the end of the game in one of the characters more carefree moments.
-He loses the game to Captain America and Daredevil.

 The Punisher (2005 PS2/Xbox/PC)

 The Punisher appears in his own video game in a story based on the Marvel Knights comics.
 The Punisher was voiced by Tom Jane, and he was once again written by Garth Ennis.

 Frank Castle, the Punisher, is being interrogated in Ryker's Island Prison for a series of killings.
 The player plays as the Punisher and has access to his wide arsenal and weaponry and combat skills.